microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 ```
 [[vk::ext_extension("SPV_EXT_shader_stencil_export")]]
 [[vk::ext_builtin_output(/* FragStencilRefEXT */ 5014)]]
-void gl_FragStencilRefARB(int);
+static int gl_FragStencilRefARB;
 ```

-Then the compiler will be able to add a variable in the output storage class, with the builtin decoration, with a type that is the same as the parameter, and add it to the OpEntryPoint for the entry points from which it is reachable.
+Then the compiler will be able to add a variable in the Output storage class, with the BuiltIn decoration, with a type that is the same as the variable, and add it to the OpEntryPoint for the entry points from which it is reachable.

-The developer can set the builtin output by simply calling the function.
+The developer can set the builtin output by simply assigning to the variable.

+A single variable declaration may not have both the `vk::ext_builtin_input` and `vk::ext_builtin_output` attributes.
+A specific builtin ID may only be used for either an input or an output, not both.

 ### Capability and extension instructions